Retrospring/blog/posts/how-you-can-support-retrospring.md

 ## Coding

-**You know how to code and want to help us out?
-Go right ahead!**
+**If you know how to code and want to help us out, go right ahead!**

-In case you didn't know, the entirity of the Retrospring codebase is open-source and available on GitHub for you to audit, read through and contribute to!
+In case you didn't know, the entirity of the Retrospring codebase is open-source and available on GitHub for anyone to audit, read through and contribute to!

-Our active team currently consists of three people which have full-time jobs at the side, so new features coming to Retrospring often depends on our free time, health and motivation.
+Our active team currently consists of three people which have full-time jobs on the side, so new features coming to Retrospring often depends on our free time, health and motivation.

 _More people helping out, even with small problems and suggestions can go a long way!_

 Retrospring is using Ruby on Rails as a framework, with the frontend being written in [HAML](https://haml.info/) (think Pug for Ruby), TypeScript and SCSS.

 We have a bunch of open issues with different degrees of difficulties marked, so if you feel adventurous you can give one a shot!
-If any problems arise, we can help you and once your changes have been submitted we will review and potentially merge them.
+If any problems arise, we can help you.
+Once your changes have been submitted, we will review and merge them when we're happy with them.

 ## Monetary Support